scikit-learn-contrib/radius_clustering/_sources/installation.rst.txt

 .. warning::

     Radius Clustering is currently not available on PyPI, pending the organization acceptance on PyPI.
 You can install the package from the source by following the :ref:`instructions <installation-source>`.
-    Please notice that the compilation stage require a C and C++ compiler toolchain to be installed on your system.
+    Please notice that the compilation stage requires a C and C++ compiler toolchain to be installed on your system.

 .. _installation-pypi: